As featured on BusinessMirror: The supply chain trends shaking up 2023

-Disruptions to supply chain operations are set to stay in 2023, whether they be existing or new geopolitical conflicts, inflationary pressures and the recessionary environment, climate change weather events, or other issues yet to emerge.
+Disruptions to supply chain operations are set to stay in 2023, whether they are existing or new geopolitical conflicts, inflationary pressures and the recessionary environment, climate change weather events, or other issues yet to emerge.
 They can all impact access to goods and how they flow to their final destination, create port holdups, reduce container and ocean freight availability, and surge prices, among other concerns.

 In 2023, amid these disruptions, there will likely be some key supply chain trends to manage.
-Managing your organization’s response to these can be a critical opportunity in the year ahead.
-At KPMG, from within our Global Operations Centre of Excellence, we firmly believe that: nations will be skeptical about cross-border trade cooperation; cyber criminals will ramp up activity; there will be key material access turmoil; manufacturing footprints will change shape; retail and distribution supply chains are morphing rapidly; supply chain technology investments will accelerate; and on the ESG front, scope 3 emissions will be scrutinized – notably, by investors and regulators in addition to the environmentally conscious consumer.
+Managing your organization's response to these can be a critical opportunity in the year ahead.
+At KPMG, from within our Global Operations Centre of Excellence, we firmly believe that: nations will be skeptical about cross-border trade cooperation; cybercriminals will ramp up activity; there will be key material access turmoil; manufacturing footprints will change shape; retail and distribution supply chains are morphing rapidly; supply chain technology investments will accelerate; and on the ESG front, scope 3 emissions will be scrutinized – notably, by investors and regulators in addition to the environmentally conscious consumer.

 To help set yourself up for success in dealing with these supply chain trends in 2023, there are three overarching things you should have in place.
 These are:

-Capability: A mature supply chain planning capability to always be a step ahead and ready to tackle supply chain risks and opportunities
+A mature supply chain planning capability to always be a step ahead and ready to tackle supply chain risks and opportunities

 With these three factors in place, you should be set up to turn the challenges of 2023 into a competitive advantage.

 Here are the supply chain trends to watch for and what to do about them: